List of minor biblical tribes: Arvadites

 Arvadites were descendants of Canaan, according to Genesis 10:18 and 1 Chronicles 1:16.
 They inhabited Arvad/Arwad, an island city that is now part of Syria.

 Asshurites

-The Asshurites (also called Ashurites or Asshurim) are a group of people who, according to Genesis 25:3, descended from Dedan, the son of Jokshan, the son of Abraham.
+The Asshurites (also called Ashurites or Asshurim) are a group of people who, according to Genesis 25:3, descended from Dedan, the son of Jokshan, the son of Abraham and Keturah.
 Their exact historical identity is unknown, but the name may refer to an Assyrian or Egyptian tribe, or it may be a generic term for peasants.

 C

 Chemarims

 In the King James Version of the Bible, people known as "Chemarims" (Hebrew kemarim) are mentioned in Zephaniah 1:4 as people to be punished by God for their associations with idolatry.
 In most later translations the noun is treated as a common noun meaning "idolatrous priests" or something similar.
 The underlying Hebrew term also appears in 2 Kings 23:5 and Hosea 10:5, and its precise meaning is not known.